adamhvt/motif-challenge-2022/README.md

 In our flagship product, Fabric, we use widgets to allow putting together highly customisable web pages.
 Your task is to develop a simple Visual Studio Console Application which simulates a vector-based widget package.
 Your application should support the following drawing objects (widgets):

-1. Circle
+- Circle
-2. Rectangle
+- Rectangle
-3. Square
+- Square
-4. Textbox
+- Textbox

-The application should be able to store widgets in memory only (List) and print their coordinates with their shape and size (not their area, just their dimensions).
+The application should be able to store widgets in a List and print their coordinates with their shape and size (not their area, just their dimensions).
+For that you need to create a simple widget repository, through which you can add widgets and get the full list of widgets.

 Coordinates are x and y integer values on an imaginary page.
+\
 The size/shape depends on the widget, as follows:
-- circle – diameter
+- Circle – diameter
-- rectangle – width and height
+- Rectangle – width and height
-- square – width
+- Square – width
-- textbox – bounding rectangle (width and height)
+- Textbox – bounding rectangle (width and height)

 NOTE:
 - integer units are fine for all dimensions